ceejaymoss/ceejaymoss/README.md

 ## 🚀 Projects

-Index Mog-oner - Alpha Completed <br>
+Index Crusher - Alpha Completed <br>
 Financial Analysis and Trading AI suite <br>
 The index is a safe basket of goods to take, however it overconstrains the free market and creates unintended dependencies on companies.
 Is the market therefore truly free?
 Index Mog-oner is an Agnetic AI suite that has outperformed the S&P-500 Index since inception.
 Combining Qualitative and Quantitative theory, Artificial Intelligence, Data Science and Computer Science.
 Index Mog-oner is the magnum opus of 10 years of study. <br>
-Tech stack: LangGraph, Python,
+Tech stack: LangGraph, Python

-Project Labrynth <br>
+Project Labyrinth <br>
 Aviation and Aerofuels <br>
 This project is under NDA, however its goals are to revolutionise safety on airports.
 Working alongside industry experts with over 30 years experience and World Fuel Services Australia.